Intern resume...is that even a thing?

 As you are done with internships, you can gradually add them to your resume to convert your internship resume into a standard college resume.

 Since the internship resume will not exceed one page, you can spruce up the points you frame using action verbs.
-Check out our guide on Power Verbs for more tips on jazzing up your college student resume.
+Check out our guide on Power Verbs for more tips on jazzing up your student internship resume.

 The objective is to transform your previous job roles, and your resume in general, from a responsibility-based one to something which is more aligned towards achievements.